kodecocodes/swift-style-guide/README.markdown

 let widthString: NSString = width.stringValue        // NSString
 ```

-In Sprite Kit code, use `CGFloat` if it makes the code more succinct by avoiding too many conversions.

 ### Constants

 Constants are defined using the `let` keyword, and variables with the `var` keyword.
 Always use `let` instead of `var` if the value of the variable will not change.